sadab-halim/Interview-Questions/README.md

 ### Why Do We Need Polymorphism?
 Polymorphism allows us to reuse code by creating one function that's usable for multiple uses.
 We can also make operators polymorphic and use them to add not only numbers but also combine strings.
 This saves time and allows for a more streamlined program.

-### Virtual Function
+### Virtual Function ✅
-- A virtual function is a member function in the base class that you redefine in a derived class.
+- A virtual function is a member function in the base class that we redefine in a derived class.
 It is declared using the virtual keyword.

 - It is used to tell the compiler to perform dynamic linkage or late binding on the function.

-- There is a necessity to use the single pointer to refer to all the objects of the different classes.
-So, we create the pointer to the base class that refers to all the derived objects.
-But, when base class pointer contains the address of the derived class object, always executes the base class function.
-This issue can only be resolved by using the 'virtual' function.

 - When the function is made virtual, C++ determines which function is to be invoked at the runtime based on the type of the object pointed by the base class pointer.